 The ridge of Mount Baker was first climbed in 1906 by Rubert Grauer, an Austrian mountaineer, along with H. E. Maddox and H. W. Tegart, who were both British missionaries.
 However, the peak was first summited by the Duke of Ambruzzi's party, who had conquered all five of the other Rwenzori peaks as well.

 Mount Emin is located within the DRC and is the fourth highest peak of the Rwenzori Mountain Range standing at 4,798 meters above sea level.
 It consists of two main peaks which are connected by a narrow ridge.

 Umberto is the more southern peak and is the taller of the two.
 It was first summited by the Duke of Ambruzzi and his expedition team in 1906.
 The second major peak is called Kraepelin Peak.

 Mount Gessi sits at 4,715 meters and can be reached through the Mugusu Valley.
-The peak was once covered in ice and glaciers which has since melted away.
+The peak was once covered in ice and glaciers which have since melted away.
 Mount Gessi has two twin peaks: Ioloanda and Bottego which sit at 4,715 and 4,699 meters respectively.

-The Duke of Ambruzzi's party were also the first to summit Mount Gessi in 1906, although the route they used has since melted and does not exist today.
+The Duke of Ambruzzi's party were also the first to summit Mount Gessi in 1906.
+Although the route they used has since melted and does not exist today.